leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/splunk_angel_candysalt.png" title="splunk computer in the great room" >}}

 Clicking the computer opened a new tab with a Splunk Web UI here: <https://splunk.kringlecastle.com/en-US/app/SA-kringleconsoc/kringleconsoc>.
-Trying to browse to that URL without logging into the Kringlecon 3 challenge site would have your redirected to a login page, fwiw.
+Trying to browse to that URL without logging into the Kringlecon 3 challenge site would have you redirected to a login page, fwiw.

 {{< figure src="/images/holidayhack-20/splunk_web_ui.png" title="splunk webui with the kringlesoc app open" >}}

-For this challenge you had to answer a few questions (seen on the right) based on an Advesary Simulation that had been run using the [Splunk Attack Range](https://github.com/splunk/attack_range).
+For this challenge you had to answer a few questions (seen on the right) based on an Adversary Simulation that had been run using the [Splunk Attack Range](https://github.com/splunk/attack_range).
 Conversations in the KringleSOC chats reveal these details to help you understand where the data is coming from.
-Once you are ready to start, the chat with "Alice Bluebird" would guide you through the rest of it.
+Once you are ready to start, the chat with "Alice Bluebird'' would guide you through the rest of it.

 Let's tackle those questions and the Search Processing Language (SPL) I used to solve them.